joebinns/gameplay-mathematics/README.md

 ```

 ### [Intersection](https://github.com/joebinns/gameplay-mathematics/releases/tag/intersection-revised) (new)
-I created a custom intersection check to determine if projectiles from the gun where hitting the detector actor.
+I replaced Unreal's collision system with a custom intersection check to determine if projectiles from the gun where hitting the detector actor.
 Projectiles were represented as spheres and the detector actor was approximated to be an AABB.

 ``` cpp